 The Orient Mako XL is a perfect blend of looks, quality and price.
 It makes a great choice for anybody looking for an Omega Seamaster Planet Ocean homage alternative without breaking the bank.
 Featuring several style cues from the Omega, the Orient comes with an ‘Omega Orange’ trimmed, unidirectional bezel, contrasting nicely with the black dial and large lumed indices.

 The Mako XL is just a fraction smaller than the Planet Ocean, measuring in at 44.5 mm, it is constructed from stainless steel and sits upon a stainless steel bracelet.
 The Orient features a water resistance rating of 200 meters, and is driven by a Japanese automatic movement.

 Alpina Seastrong Diver

-Alpina are another manufacturer whose marketing budget is kept low in order to keep their exceptional timepieces at an affordable price point.
-Whilst the Seastrong is not exactly identical to the Omega, it boasts enough similar features to be regarded as a strong Seamaster Planet Ocean alternative.
+Alpina are another manufacturer that offers exceptional timepieces at an affordable price point.
+Whilst the Alpina Seastrong is not exactly identical to the Omega, it boasts enough similar features to be regarded as a strong Seamaster Planet Ocean alternative.
 Like the Omega, the Alpina wears large; its stainless steel case measures in at 44 mm, it can be purchased with a stainless steel bracelet or a rubber strap.